Getting life insurance with type 1 diabetes

 - Have you got any diabetes complications (e.g. retinopathy or neuropathy)

-Insurers will ask for you to answer questions about your health and might also get a medical report from your GP.
+Insurers will ask you to answer questions about your health and might also get a medical report from your GP.

 The facts about getting life insurance with type 1 diabetes